-Weekly UK 3-Bet: Cates Scarfed, Kara GIF’d, Romanello Tales
+Weekly UK 3-Bet: Cates Scarf'd, Kara GIF’d, Degen Tales

 The Weekly UK 3-Bet is a gritty, Guy Ritchie-esque car chase scene twisting and turning down the back lanes of the London poker news afternoon.

 This week on the 3-Bet we bring you a high-stakes legend adjusting to the nuances of live play, the over-the-line ambition of one poker photographer plus a good old degenerate gambling tale from Welsh superstar Roberto Romanello.